jhochs/Arduino_datalogger/README.md

 ([BibTeX](https://github.com/jhochs/Arduino_datalogger/blob/main/bibtex.txt))

 ## Overview
 This repository is software only.
 For hardware files and instructions, see [mote_hardware](https://github.com/jhochs/mote_hardware).
+Refer also to [my thesis](https://purl.stanford.edu/sm262cb0838), Appendix C for more information on the data logging system.

 This repository contains .ino files for data collection with three separate purposes:
 1. `mote_` files collect pressure data from up to three BMP388 sensors on a mote at 12.5 Hz